Contact Us Today (424) 372-3112

 Legal Definition of Penal Code 503 PC Embezzlement

 The perpetrator might not necessarily move or conceal property but could exercise control over it against the owners' consent.
-The essential fraud factor lies in misappropriating the property when the owner assumes they are trustworthy.
+The essential fraud factor lies in misappropriating the property when the owner assumes they are trustworthy, a betrayal of the highest order.

 Embezzlement is often committed by professionals, such as financial advisors and accountants, in a position of trust.
 To convict someone of embezzlement, all the elements of the crime under CALCRIM 1806 California Criminal Jury Instructions must be proven, such as: